Jessica Simpson Reveals How She Saved Her Skin During Quarantine

 Jessica Simpson opened up about her skin secrets in a new interview

-The gorgeous 40-year-old singer and fashion designer told Shape that while she has struggled with the skin condition eczema since childhood, she found relief during the COVID-19 quarantine.
+The gorgeous 40-year-old singer and fashion designer told Shape Magazine that while she has struggled with the skin condition eczema since childhood, she found relief during the COVID-19 quarantine.

-In the interview, Jessica revealed that her eczema flare-ups were so bad after she gave birth to her daughter Birdie Mae in 2019 that she wouldn’t even show photos of her holding her baby to her friends.
+In the interview, Jessica revealed that her eczema flare-ups were so bad after she gave birth to her daughter Birdie Mae in 2019 that she wouldn't even show photos of her holding her baby to friends.

-She ultimately partnered with the prescription brand Eucrisa, but during quarantine, Jessica became “obsessed” with doing red light therapy treatments at home.
-Jessica explained that during the pandemic she went down a “skincare rabbit hole” with her facialist and came upon the life-changing at-home fix that has her looking younger than ever.
+She ultimately partnered with the prescription brand Eucrisa, but while in quarantine, Jessica became "obsessed" with doing red light therapy treatments at home.
+Jessica explained that during the pandemic, she went down a "skincare rabbit hole" with her facialist and came upon the life-changing at-home fix that has her looking younger than ever.

 "I place the anti-inflammatory device everywhere on my body, including my scalp, stomach, and boobs.
 I have fewer wrinkles at 40 than I did at 38!" she revealed to the fitness magazine.